dret/webconcepts/concepts/oauth-token-introspection-response/sub.md

 ---
-layout:      page
+layout:        concept
 permalink:     "/concepts/oauth-token-introspection-response/sub"
 title:         "OAuth Token Introspection Response: sub"
+concept-name:  OAuth Token Introspection Response
+concept-value: sub
 description: "Subject of the token, as defined in JWT.
 Usually a machine-readable identifier of the resource owner who authorized this token."
 ---